-Overall, positive consumer the behavior score of 6.83 demonstrates favorable attitudes toward palm sugar products.
-This suggests that producers must focus on maintaining and enhancing key attributes, such as taste and aroma, while also exploring innovative ways to improve elements like packaging promotion.
+Overall, the positive consumer behavior score of 6.83 demonstrates favorable attitudes toward palm sugar products.
+This suggests that producers must focus on maintaining and enhancing key attributes, such as taste and aroma, while also exploring innovative ways to improve other elements like packaging and promotion.
 Addressing these factors will not only enhance consumer satisfaction but also foster long-term loyalty, as suggested by Kim et al. (2009).